By Martha McDonald

 David M. Schwarz: I don't think there is a clear distinction between Postmodernism as a style or as a period in time.
 There was a period in time when something called Postmodernism reigned, where details were where they were supposed to be, where colors were brighter, where everything was more so.
 I think that is incidental to Postmodernism.
 My firm started in 1976.
 We are postmodernists – we also call ourselves neo-eclectics, in that we are a reaction to a period of time called Modernism.

-Postmodernism was the result of a rejection of a set of principles.
 It is important to see what has evolved from that revolution.
 Many of us have evolved greatly from that point, and have learned a great deal from rejecting those narrow principles of Modernism.

 The promotion of dogma is rather dangerous.
 All of us, on both sides of the argument, fought for great buildings in a better world.
 I find it distressing that we all think that we are right.
 The thing that makes cities wonderful is diversity.
 Because we have been so busy fighting with each other, we distract ourselves with quite meaningless conversations and the result is that our environment gets much worse on a continuing basis.